Trouvaille Stitch Kits sustainability initiatives

 community initiatives

-Community is very important to us and so we try to contribute where possible by producing cross stitch kits that help fundraising for local charities such as the Tynemouth Volunteer Life Brigade, as well as providing workshops for local community groups and charities such as Smell The Roses who provide retreat days for mums and carers for children with additional needs.
+Community is very important to us and so we try to contribute where possible by producing cross stitch kits that help fundraising for local charities such as the Tynemouth Volunteer Life Brigade, as well as providing workshops for local community groups and charities.

 whats next